 How to ask for reviews on Google

 Not surprisingly, Google is the most popular review platform.
 According to ReviewTrackers, “63.6% of consumers say they are likely to check online reviews on Google before visiting a business – more than any other review site.”
-So how to ask for reviews on Google to boost your reputation?
+So how to ask for reviews on Google to boost your online reputation?
 Here are some tips that work especially well for Google.

 People trust the most recent Google reviews the most.
 You’ll want to create a steady stream of incoming reviews.
 In fact, 85% of customers only care about the reviews people wrote in the last three months.